nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 * Skip the complexity of temporary Kafka topics and ETL jobs

 [![Trino Backfill Job](/trino-backfill-job.png)](/trino-backfill-job.png)

+> Note the trade-off: This pattern simplifies the data platform but shifts complexity to the service.
+The service must now contain logic to read from two sources (Kafka and the lake), merge the streams, and handle potential event ordering conflicts between historical and real-time data.

 ## 3. Kafka Backfill Implementation Strategies

 Getting the data back into Kafka is only half the challenge.
 The consuming service must be architected to handle rehydration safely, without disrupting live traffic.